legendarym4x/Django_Quotes_Website/README.md

-## Django Quotes Website
+## Django Quotes Website (Final project)

-In the past homework, we scraped the site http://quotes.toscrape.com.
+In tasks earlier we scraped the site http://quotes.toscrape.com.

 Now we need to independently implement an analogue of such a site on `Django`: